chronologos/Fabricius/README.md

 **Disclaimer:** This software is provided as-is and you are responsible for your data.
 While we have tested this library as far as possible, there may still be bugs.
 You should keep backups of both Roam and Anki data.

 ## Getting started
-- Like any other client-side javascript plugin, install `main.js` in a javascript code block nested under a `{{roam/js}}` block.
+- Like any other client-side javascript plugin, install `dist/browser.js` in a javascript code block nested under a `{{roam/js}}` block.
 You will see a new sync button in your top navbar.
 - Anki must be running, with the AnkiConnect plugin installed and configured (see below), for the sync button to work.
 It works fastest if Anki is running in the foreground.
 - Configuring AnkiConnect: Go to Anki -> Tools -> Addons -> Anki Connect -> Config and amend `webCorsOriginList` to include `https://roamresearch.com`
 - There are more constants (deck, note type etc.) that can be tweaked at the top of the js script.
+Due to Typescript compilation, these config variables may be located further down in `browser.js`.
+Please look at `src/config.ts` to see the available variables and their names.

 ## Example